vamping111/terraform-provider-croccloud/website/docs/r/paas_service.md

 * `gcs_fc_master_slave` - (Optional) A Galera parameter.
 Indicates whether the cluster has only one source node.
   The parameter can be set only if `high_availability` is `true`.

 ~> **Note** `gcs_fc_master_slave` is deprecated.
-This parameter is relevant for Percona 5.7, MySQL 5.7, and MariaDB 10.2 and 10.3.
+This parameter is relevant for Percona 5.7.
 Use `gcs_fc_single_primary` instead.

 * `gcs_fc_single_primary` - (Optional) A Galera parameter.
 Indicates whether there is more than one replication source.
   The parameter can be set only if `high_availability` is `true`.

 ~> **Note** `gcs_fc_single_primary` replaces the deprecated `gcs_fc_master_slave` parameter.
-This parameter is relevant for Percona 8.0, MySQL 8.0, and MariaDB 10.4, 10.5, 10.6 and 10.7.
+This parameter is relevant for Percona 8.0, MySQL 8.0, and MariaDB 10.4, 10.5, 10.6 and 10.11.

 * `innodb_buffer_pool_instances` - (Optional) The number of regions that `innodb_buffer_pool_size` is divided into
   when `innodb_buffer_pool_size` > 1 GiB.
 This parameter is relevant for Percona 5.7, 8.0 и MariaDB 10.2, 10.3, 10.4.
   Valid values are from 1 to 64.
-* `innodb_buffer_pool_size` - (Optional) The size in bytes of the buffer pool used to cache table data and indexes.
+* `innodb_buffer_pool_size` - (Optional) The size, in bytes, of the buffer pool used to cache table data and indexes.
-  Valid values are from 5242880 (5 MiB) to 9223372036854775807.
+  Valid values are from 128 MiB.
 * `innodb_change_buffering` - (Optional) Operations for which change buffering optimization is enabled.
   Valid values are `inserts`, `deletes`, `changes`, `purges`, `all`, `none`.
 * `innodb_flush_log_at_trx_commit` - (Optional) The value of the parameter controls the behaviour for transaction commit operations.
   Valid values are from 0 to 2.
   For more information about the parameter, see the [MySQL documentation][doc-innodb_flush_log_at_trx_commit].
 * `innodb_io_capacity` - (Optional) The number of I/O operations per second (IOPS) available to InnoDB background tasks.
   Valid values are from 100 to 9223372036854775807.
-Defaults to `200`.
 * `innodb_io_capacity_max` - (Optional) The maximum number of IOPS that InnoDB background tasks can perform.
   Valid values are from 100 to 9223372036854775807.
-* `innodb_log_file_size` - (Optional) The size of a single file in bytes in the redo system log Valid values are from 4 MiB to 512 GiB.
+* `innodb_log_file_size` - (Optional) The size of a single file, in bytes, in the redo system log Valid values are from 4 MiB to 4 GiB.
 * `innodb_log_files_in_group` - (Optional) The number of system log files in a log group.
   Valid values are from 2 to 100.
 * `innodb_purge_threads` - (Optional) The number of background threads allocated for the InnoDB purge operation.